FraVisox/FKC/README.md

    - perfect to test the algorithms on the dataset of known radius
    - rr to test the algorithms on the datasets obtained by adding features to PHONE and then rotating it
    - b to test algorithms when beta changes (not included in the paper as not interesting)
+   - delta to test algorithms when the delta changes
    - w to test algorithms when the window size changes
    - dd to test algorithms when the number of features changes
    - k to test algorithms when K changes (not included in the paper as not interesting)